partes-de-una-impresora-3d-fff

 In addition to these mechanical parts, our printer has a series of electronic components.
 Of course, the electronics will vary from one printer to another but, again, they have many elements in common.

-Logically, we are going to have a power outlet to connect the printer to the electrical network, which will be connected to a power supply that will provide power to the printer by converting the mains voltage to the voltages used in the printer (typically 24V, 12V, and 5V).
+Logically, we are going to have a power socket to connect the printer to the electrical grid, which will be connected to a power supply that will provide energy to the printer converting the mains voltage to the voltages used in the printer (typically 24V, 12V and 5V).

-We will usually also find an SD slot to load the designs into the printer, and an LCD or TFT screen to display the status, and a keypad (or the TFT will be touch) to interact with the printer.
+Normally we will also find an SD slot to load designs onto the printer, and an LCD or TFT screen to view the status, and a button panel (or the TFT will be touch-sensitive) to interact with the printer.

 partes-esquema-impresora-3d-fff-0

-Now that we have presented these main parts, common to almost all home printers, we can “play” to identify them in the Prusa I3 printer that we presented at the beginning of the post.
+Now that we have presented these main parts, common to almost all domestic printers, we can “play” at identifying them in the Prusa I3 printer that we presented at the beginning of the post.

 partes-impresora-3d-fff-1

-Thus, we easily identify the bed, the print head and the extruder (which in this case is mounted on the print head) and the support intended to hold the filament coil.
+Thus, we easily identify the bed, the head and the extruder (which in this case is mounted on the head) and the support intended to hold the filament spool.

 We encourage you to identify the basic parts in other types of printers, like our friend Anycubic I3 Mega.
 You will see that, in reality, all printers are quite similar.